LucieSebestova/english-for-designers/index.md

 # Hi, I'm Lucie
-I'm graphic designer and illustrator.
-I enjoy creating completely new brand identities to which I can add not only practicality, but also creativity.
-I am also a member of an amazing family who have supported me throughout my life and have made me where I am today. ❤️
+I’m a graphic designer and illustrator.
+I enjoy creating new brand identities that are practical, creative, and beautiful.
+Also, I come from an amazing and supportive family that has shaped who I am and where I am today.
+Thank you. ❤️

 # My work